Grand Theft Auto: Chinatown Wars: Controversy

-Chinatown Wars continues the series' tradition of controversy because of a drug dealing minigame that includes heroin and ecstasy.
+Chinatown Wars continues the series' tradition of controversy because of a drug dealing minigame that involves the trade of drugs such as heroin and ecstasy.
 Protesters against the game include Darren Gold of the anti-drug abuse charity Drugsline, who stated: "Anything using drug-dealing as entertainment is sending out the wrong message.
 Glamorisation doesn't help our work trying to educate kids of the dangers of substance misuse."
 In an interview with Edge magazine, Dan Houser said "we wanted to have a drug-dealing mini-game in lots of the GTA games. [...]
 We played with it a little in Vice City Stories, because it worked really well juxtaposed with the main story.
 It works well with what GTA is, with driving around the map, and it gives you another thing to think about – another layer or piece of the puzzle to keep you motivated...
 It does intersect with the main story and things you learn from it work with the story, but it mostly runs on its own."